mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### `enforce_writable_master`

 This feature is disabled by default.
-If set to ON, the monitor attempts to disable the *read_only*-flag on the master when seen.
+If set to ON, the monitor attempts to disable the *read_only*-flag on the primary when seen.
 The flag is checked every monitor tick.
 The monitor user requires the SUPER-privilege for this feature to work.

-Typically, the master server should never be in read-only-mode.
+Typically, the primary server should never be in read-only-mode.
 Such a situation may arise due to misconfiguration or accident, or perhaps if MaxScale crashed during switchover.

-When this feature is enabled, setting the master manually to *read_only* will no longer cause the monitor to search for another master.
-The master will instead for a moment lose its [Master]-status (no writes), until the monitor again enables writes on the master.
-When starting from scratch, the monitor still prefers to select a writable server as master if possible.
+When this feature is enabled, setting the primary manually to *read_only* will no longer cause the monitor to search for another primary.
+The primary will instead for a moment lose its [Master]-status (no writes), until the monitor again enables writes on the primary.
+When starting from scratch, the monitor still prefers to select a writable server as primary if possible.

 ### `enforce_read_only_slaves`

 This feature is disabled by default.
-If set to ON, the monitor attempts to enable the *read_only*-flag on any writable slave server.
+If set to ON, the monitor attempts to enable the *read_only*-flag on any writable replica server.
 The flag is checked every monitor tick.
 The monitor user requires the SUPER-privilege for this feature to work.
 While the `read_only`-flag is ON, only users with the SUPER-privilege (or READ_ONLY ADMIN) can write to the backend server.
 If